suffolklibraries/lgc/content/collections/events/luminous-woodbridge.md

     content:
       -
         type: text
-        text: 'After the workshops they will mentor participants in the making of a creative output for six weeks.
+        text: 'After the workshops, they will mentor participants in the making of a creative output for six weeks.
 This will then be presented in video format on a livestream from a SWT location, with participants present to discuss their creation!'
   -
     type: heading
     attrs: